“After the final no there comes a yes and on that yes the future of the world hangs.”

 Finally, he whispered, “Can I pay over time?”
 I said yes, of course.
 Then he said, “Okay, just send me an invoice.”

-The solicitation was complete, while our director finished his group presentation!
+The solicitation was complete, while our director continued to give his presentation, oblivious to my conversation with the new donor.

 I am often asked for advice and training about how to ask for charitable donations.
 So many volunteers (and staff) fear it.
 And while there are many helpful pointers to be shared, one cannot anticipate how each solicitation will turn out.
 I have found none to be identical.